SpenceKonde/megaTinyCore/megaavr/extras/Ref_Callbacks.md

 #### init_TCA0
 Initialize the type A timer for PWM.
 The one for a timer used as millis must not be overridden.
 It is not recommended to override these at all except with an empty function in order to leave the peripheral in reset state (but takeOverTCA0() will also put it back in it's reset state - and if you don't `takeOverTCA0` then it will try to turn off PWM when you call digitalWrite() - and not necessarily on the pin you called it on!
 That is *why* there is a `takeOverTCA0()` function; If you don't want to use analogWrite() through the timer, instead call takeOverTCA0() - which you need to do even if these are overridden if you don't want analogWrite() and digitalWrite() to manipulate the timer.
 As the tinyAVRs only have one TCA, there's no `init_TCA1()` and the PORTMUX configuration is handled in this function.
 If not using PWM, overriding this saves 22 bytes of flash.
 The only case when you can safely override this with an empty function without calling takeOkverTCA0() is if neither your code nor any library makes any call to digitalWrite() or analogWrite().
 The case of disabling all PWM functionality on one or both types of timer to save flash will be addressed in 2.6.x.

+#### init_TCA0 and init_TCA1
+Initialize the type A timers for PWM.
+The one for a timer used as millis must not be overridden.
+It is not recommended to override these at all except with an empty function in order to leave the peripheral in reset state (but takeOverTCAn() will also put it back in it's reset state.
+If you don't want to use analogWrite() through the timer, instead call takeOverTCAn() - which you need to do even if these are overridden if you don't want analogWrite() and digitalWrite() to manipulate the timer.
+This is solely a space saving method, and will most likely have little place except on things like the AVR8EA-series.
+#### init_TCBs on DxCore
+Initializes the type B timers (the one used for millis is skipped if it's the highest numbered timer).
+It is not recommended to override this except with an empty function in order to leave the type B timers that are not used for millis in reset state.
 #### init_TCBs does not exist in megaTinyCore
 On DxCore, this function provides support for using Type B timers as really lame PWM timers (see [Timer Reference](Ref_Timers.md)), although we do not recommend using those timers for that purpose.